 Emily believes that every person has a voice.
 Her mission is to help underserved populations take a stand for themselves, their neighborhoods, their communities, and their environment.
 One voice, one choice begins change.
 Be that change.

 Abby is Vice President of Legal and Policy at PennFuture.
 As Vice President, Abby is responsible for integrating PennFuture's legal, regulatory, and policy activities in furtherance of the organization's mission of protecting Pennsylvania's air, water and land, and empowering citizens to build sustainable communities for future generations.

 In her role as an attorney based out of PennFuture's Mt.
-Pocono office, her work focuses on water quality and watershed protection, special protection waters, stormwater management, and public land and open space protection.
+Pocono office, her work focuses on water quality and watershed protection, special protection waters, and stormwater management.
 Abby also works on the issues related to the petrochemical and fracking industries that are threatening the health of Pennsylvania's people and environment.

 Prior to joining PennFuture, Abby was a Staff Attorney at Riverkeeper, where her work focused on civil litigation and administrative enforcement actions targeted at safeguarding the water quality and ecological integrity of the Hudson River and its tributaries.
 Before that, Abby worked as an environmental attorney in New York City and Cheyenne, Wyoming.
 She has written about and presented on a variety of environmental issues including the regulation and legal challenges of Marcellus Shale development in New York, energy leases for private property owners in Western States, and the Superfund cleanup of the Hudson River.